Black Friday Statistics 2019

 Brazil is the country with the highest search interest in Black Friday, according to an analysis of historical search data from SEMrush.
 Interest in the shopping holiday peaked in November 2018, jumping 83% from the previous year, and remains at the same level as at October 2019.

 The US doesn’t place silver either: That post is taken by France.
 France is also among the biggest climbers in terms of interest in the shopping period, with search volume jumping 306.76% between November 2017 and November 2018.
-Since 2018, interest in the retail holiday has grown a further 49.5% as at October 2019.
+Since the 2018, interest in the retail holiday has grown a further 49.5% as at October 2019.

 The US doesn’t even get the bronze on its own, sharing the podium with Germany.
 While France and the US had the same search volume in November 2018, it’s the difference in this years’ October search volume that separates the two.
 The US saw its search volume grow by 22.26% from November 2018 to October 2019, versus a 49.5% growth for France over the same period.